 Eco-Friendly Upcycling

 Think sustainable by using reclaimed wood for drawer fronts.
 I did this with leftover materials from another project, and the dresser now has a unique, eco-friendly story to tell.
+Incorporating reclaimed materials is a great way to explore new refurbished furniture ideas.

 Creative Hardware Swap